FJ-Riveros/Termocar/README.md

 Details:

+-The code of this project must be uploaded and executed with the IDE from Arduino, otherwise it can't be uploaded to the Node MCU.

 -The 2WD car can be controlled remotely with the direction buttons displayed in the local Web, as long as the car stays within the range of the WI-FI connection.

 -The car contains numerous sensors: Temperature, Humidity and an Atmospheric pressure.
 The collected data from this sensors is displayed at the local Web in real time.